There are lots of food options at Christ's:

 "Upper hall is always a great way to meet friends spontaneously and to socialise with different people over each meal.
 It really helps to bring together the college community, as you get to know everyone."

-You pay for the food by swiping your university card at the till, then you are charged on your next College bill.
+You pay for the food by swiping your university card at the till, then you are charged on your next College bill (you get these each term).

 Buttery (First Court)